ds-tutorials/openrefine-tutorial/index.md

 ![Export Options](images/image_20.png)

-If you select **Export project**, it will save the whole OpenRefine project, which might be nice if you are trying to share the data cleaning work you did with a colleague or use it on another computer.
+If you select **OpenRefine project archive to file**, it will save the whole OpenRefine project, which might be nice if you are trying to share the data cleaning work you did with a colleague or use it on another computer.

 Other popular options are comma-separated values, and excel files.
 Select whichever options makes sense for your project, and the file will automatically download.